-Sally Javadi is Writing Her Own Blueprint
+Sally Javadi Is Writing Her Own Blueprint

 Sally Javadi may have kicked off mostly anonymously, but even then, she always championed women’s representation and equality in the industry.
 It was roughly that she made the executive decision to reveal her face, eventually finding herself on the path of full-time content creation.
 Amidst this, Javadi opened up her platform to be about more than just sneakers, combining her different facets as an Iranian-Danish collector and creative and positioning herself as an advocate for women’s rights and freedom in Iran.
 We had the chance to catch up with Sally for our Taking Control of Their Narrative series.
 Check it out below.